A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Once on the same page and going in the same direction, the right resources and support through a structured process will lead you to the other side.

-Take 5 minutes to assess the current damage level of your “sex problem” on your relationship.
+P.S.
+Take 5 minutes to assess the current state of your “sex problem” on your relationship.

 It could mean the difference between rekindling your love, happiness and intimacy ... or the painful regret of drifting further apart.